|Company types||Business areas|

 |Government Actuary's Department (GAD)||GAD provides advice to the government via Royal Commissions, as well as giving advice to other government departments and a wide range of public sector bodies, including local authorities and the National Health Service (NHS).|

-The UK actuarial qualification is highly valued throughout the world.
+The UK actuarial qualification is highly valued internationally.
 Of the qualified members of the UK profession, 60% are UK based, with the remainder overseas.
 The IFoA works with other international actuarial bodies to arrange reciprocal recognition of the professional qualifications between the different bodies.